Subjective well-being: Measurement

 Sometimes a single SWB question attempts to capture an overall picture.
 For example, the World Happiness Report uses a Cantril ladder survey, in which respondents are asked to think of a ladder, with the best possible life for them being a 10, and the worst possible life being a 0, and are then asked to rate their own current lives on that 0 to 10 scale.

-The issue with the such measurements of life satisfaction and affective balance is that they are self-reports.
+The issue with such measurements of life satisfaction and affective balance is that they are self-reports.
 The problem with self-reports is that the participants may be lying or at least not telling the whole truth on the questionnaires.
 Participants may be lying or holding back from revealing certain things because they are either embarrassed or they may be filling in what they believe the researcher wants to see in the results.
 To gain more accurate results, other methods of measurement have been used to determine one's SWB.

 Another way to corroborate or confirm that the self-report results are accurate is through informant reports.
 Informant reports are given to the participant's closest friends and family and they are asked to fill out either a survey or a form asking about the participants mood, emotions, and overall lifestyle.
 The participant may write in the self-report that they are very happy, however that participant's friends and family record that he/she is always depressed.
 This would obviously be a contradiction in results which would ultimately lead to inaccurate results.
+Informant reports are found to be ineffective to determine the subjective well-being of children.